-- 1. A concrete example of the use of a consultant in local government (description of what consultant was used for). - 2.
-An explanation of the benefits and weaknesses of using the consultant based on theory. - 3.
-Any recommendations for change. - 4.
-The page length for each submission should not exceed 1,500 words (word-processed and double-spaced).
+- 1. Provide a synopsis of Mintzberg's approach to management. - 2.
+Provide a brief introduction to the Senior Leadership Team Meeting. - 3.
+Provide a critical analysis of the meeting based on Mintzberg's approach to management. - 4.
+The page length for each submission should not exceed 2,000 words (word-processed and double-spaced).

-Due Date: Tuesday, March 12, 2013
+Due Date: Thursday, February 13, 2014

-3. Paper and Presentation: Case in Municipal Management

-Students must pick a municipal case and analyze what went right and what went wrong and why for the case chosen.
+3. Paper and Informal Presentation: Case in Municipal Management Weight: 35% Students must pick a municipal case and analyze what went right and what went wrong and why for the case chosen.
 Students should make use of class reading material as much as possible in their analysis and the major paper should demonstrate the student's ability to apply the knowledge learned in the class.
 The page length for the major paper should not exceed 3,000 words (word-processed and double-spaced).

-The student will present his/her paper at one of the final 2 classes of the course (April 2 or April 9, 2013).
-The student will have approximately 10 minutes to present to the rest of the class.
-Students shall present their work in a professional manner that invites discussion and comment from their peers
+The student will provide an informal presentation of his/her paper at the final class of the course (April 3, 2014).
+The student will have approximately 5 minutes to present to the rest of the class.